jimbobbennett/AttendeeDetectorWorkshop/Steps/AnalyseThePhotoUsingAI.md

   Replace the value of `face_api_key` with one of your keys.
 It doesn't matter which one.

+  > This key is being added to code simply for convenience when building your first app.
+In a real-world app, you would define keys like this in application settings and extract them using environment variables.
+You can read more on this in the [App Service documentation](https://docs.microsoft.com/azure/app-service/containers/how-to-configure-python#access-environment-variables?WT.mc_id=pythonworkshop-github-jabenn).

 * Add the following code below this:

   ```python